 You may be tempted to avoid discussing the topic altogether.
 However, children will ultimately be exposed to drugs and alcohol at some point in their lives, and children who are prepared in advance with perspective and guidance from their parents are less likely to misuse these substances right away.

-The younger children are, the more impressionable they are and the more they respect your opinion.
-Unfortunately, many children are exposed to the adrenaline rush of drugs and alcohol for the first time from the age of 9-12.
+The younger the children are, the more impressionable they are and the more they respect your opinion.
+Unfortunately, many children are exposed to the adrenaline rush of drugs and alcohol for the first time between the ages of 9-12.
 If you gently discuss substance use from a young age, they are more likely to absorb your advice and avoid the downward slope of substance use disorder.

 Here are some tips for having these conversations with your children:

-• Present facts, not feelings- Mention how using substances is illegal for children, how it can cause greater long-term damage than adults who use them, and the rate of deaths among children and adults who abuse drugs or alcohol.
+- Present facts, not feelings- State the reasons not to do drugs calmly without strong emotions.
+Mention how using substances is illegal for children, how it can cause greater long-term damage than in adults who use them, and the rate of deaths among children and adults who abuse drugs or alcohol.
 Avoid mention of strong negative words that express feelings, like ‘disgusting,’ ‘idiotic,’ and ‘foolish.’

 How To Have Casual Discussions About Drugs and Alcohol With Your Child